MetaBorgCube/java.mstx/README.md

 The `yes/no` infix in the filename denotes whether the test is expected to typecheck or not.

-Then the script will run the spoofax Java parser to produce an aterm, which will then be fed into ministatix along with the specification entrypoint.
+Then the script will run the spoofax Java parser to produce an aterm, which will then be fed into MiniStatix along with the specification entrypoint.

 Finally the output of both type-checkers is compared to produce a test result.